MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Use the following information for advanced configurations that you might need for specific scenarios or a subset of users when you manage the Azure Information Protection unified labeling client.

-These settings require editing the registry or specifying advanced settings by using [Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell?view=exchange-ps).
+These settings require editing the registry or specifying advanced settings.
+The advanced settings use [Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell?view=exchange-ps).

 ### How to configure advanced settings for the client by using Office 365 Security & Compliance Center PowerShell